bensu/ring-edn/README.markdown

 ```

 Other options besides `:readers` can be passed to `wrap-edn-params`
-which are forward to `clojure.edn/read-string` as defined
+which are forwarded to `clojure.edn/read-string` as defined
 [here](https://clojure.github.io/clojure/clojure.edn-api.html).